On the constrained growth of complex scale-independent systems: Data and methods

 \textbf{Prose samples} The translational (or temporal) invariance of written text implies that we can consider different samples of equal length from the same author as different realizations of the same experiment.
 The files were thus broken into samples of equal length and analysed separately.
 Each experiment can be reduced to a binary sequence of ones (when the word is a new word; i.e. a birth event) and zeros (when the word is an old one; a growth event).
 The birth function $p(t)$ of a given author can then be obtained by simply averaging all binary sequences.

-\textbf{Other systems} In other systems, since preliminary tests excluded the possibility of temporal invariance, another procedure must be used.
+\textbf{Other systems} In the other systems, since preliminary tests excluded the possibility of temporal invariance, a different procedure was used.
 The simplest one is to merely apply a running average on the binary sequence of birth and growth events.
 We used temporal windows of $\Delta t$ equal to $1\%$ of the total system size (final time $t_f$) for the two largest databases (Digg and IMDb) and between $0.5\%$ and $1\%$ of system size for the others.
 This method was shown to preserve the delayed temporal scaling on a random binary sequence whose elements were drawn from a known probability distribution following $p(t)$.